jkoubele/pol-II-analysis/README.md

 folder.
 If the adapters differ across samples, the flag ```adapters_successfully_detected``` in the JSON would be set to False.
 4. **Trimming**: Running [batch_trimming.sh](pipeline/batch_trimming.sh) will use the detected adapters to trimm the reads and store them in the folder ```FASTQ_trimmed```.
-5. **Quality control after the trimming**: After the trimming step, we will again use FastQC to generate reports and assess whether the trimming was successful.
+5. **Quality control after trimming**: After the trimming step, we will again use FastQC to generate reports and assess whether the trimming was successful.
 This is done by again running the script [batch_qc.s](pipeline/batch_qc.sh), this time with ```FASTQ_trimmed``` folder as an input.
 6. **Alignment**: We will use [STAR](https://github.com/alexdobin/STAR) for alignment.
 Besides producing